 - Diabetic ketoacidosis.
 This can present as abdominal pain and vomiting, with the vomiting usually preceding the pain (unlike in the acute abdomen when pain usually precedes vomiting).
 If diabetic ketoacidosis does not respond to treatment, it should be remembered that the acute abdomen may have triggered diabetic ketoacidosis.

-- Anaesthesia and surgery in diabetic ketoacidosis is hazardous but is occasionally required (eg, for perforated diverticular abscess).
+- Anaesthesia and surgery in diabetic ketoacidosis are hazardous but occasionally required (eg, for perforated diverticular abscess).
 For example, there is a risk of cerebral oedema (resulting from swings in serum osmolarity) and the effects of acidosis on ventilation can cause problems.

 - Hyperosmolar non-ketotic diabetic coma.
 These patients rarely require surgery but, if required, it is high-risk.
 Heparinisation is usually required.

 - Lactic acidosis should be suspected when there is acidosis but no ketosis.
-It can be caused by the effects of biguanides but occurs also in septicaemia, pancreatitis, and hepatic and renal failure.
+It can be caused by the effects of biguanides but occurs also in septicaemia, pancreatitis, liver failure and chronic kidney disease.

 Further reading & references